JDHoward-source/UnityProject/README.md

 # UnityProject
-Explortation into the setup of a strong controller.
+An exploration into how a quality character controller can be setup.

+Unity Version - 2018.3.6f1